IRL2/nanover-server-py/README.md

 # Narupa 2 Protocol

-Repository containing the gRPC protocol and python based implementations of servers for Narupa 2.
+Repository containing the gRPC protocol and python based implementations of servers for Narupa 2, providing a framework for developing interactive molecular dynamics simulations.

+It is designed to be used with Narupa VR clients, e.g. [Narupa IMD](https://gitlab.com/intangiblerealities/narupa-applications/narupa-imd).

 This repository is maintained by the Intangible Realities Laboratory, University Of Bristol, and distributed under [GPLv3](LICENSE).